hbctraining/Training-modules/DGE-functional-analysis/lessons/01_setting_up.md

 ### Adding files to your working directory

 We can use gene lists output from various different types of experiments to perform functional analysis.
-For today's workshop we will be using the output of differential gene expression (DGE) analysis performed on an RNA-seq dataset using the R package DESeq2.
+For today's workshop we will be using the output of differential gene expression (DGE) analysis performed on the RNA-seq dataset described above, using the R package DESeq2.

 Download the DGE result file to the `data` folder by **right-clicking** the link below: